-Every spring, people in Japan flock to nearby sakura parks and mountains to see the cherry blossoms in all their splendor.
-Basking beneath the pink petals with a sakura-themed bento box and a bottle of sake or plum wine is a beloved tradition for many, especially if they have friends and family with them to celebrate the occasion.
+Every spring, people in Japan flock to sakura parks and mountains to see the cherry blossoms in all their splendor.
+Basking beneath the pink petals with a sakura-themed bento box and a bottle of sake is a beloved tradition for many, especially when shared with friends and family.

-But after you nail down the timeline with our official 2025 cherry blossom forecast, choosing the ideal cherry blossom park for your travels can be overwhelming.
-That’s why we have a list of the top sakura parks in Japan and what makes each of them a standout choice.
+Choosing the ideal cherry blossom park for your travels can feel overwhelming.
+That’s why we have put together a list of the very best sakura parks in Japan.

 1. Ueno Park in Tokyo

-Ueno Park is easily the top spot for a quintessential hanami experience in Tokyo.
-With 1,000 trees surrounding the park and abundant greenery year-round, it’s beautiful and easily accessible for visitors.
+Ueno Park is easily the top spot for a classic hanami experience in Tokyo.
+With over 1,000 trees surrounding the park and abundant greenery, it’s beautiful and easily accessible for visitors.

-As with many of the places on this list, it’s best to get there early and claim your spot if you want to have a picnic.
-And if you want to make a full day out of it, you can visit the nearby Ueno Zoo to see the animals enjoying the spring season, too.
+As with many places on this list, it’s best to arrive early and claim your spot if you want to picnic.
+And if you want to make a full day out of it, you can also visit the nearby Ueno Zoo to see the animals enjoying the spring season.

 Find out more: Cherry blossoms in Tokyo